An Overview of Anxiety Disorders in Veterans

 Social Anxiety Disorder

 Social Anxiety Disorder can also be referred to as “social phobia”.
 Veterans who experience frequent and unending fear of social situations or situations where they are expected to perform in some way may be suffering from a social anxiety disorder.
 Veterans may also experience fear in appearing anxious or acting in a way that will produce embarrassment or humiliation.
-These symptoms can considerably interfere with a veteran’s work life, relationships and normal day to day living.
+These social impairment symptoms can considerably interfere with a veteran’s work life, social relationships, and normal day to day living.

 A specific phobia typically involves a strong fear and avoidance of one particular type of object or situation.
 Unlike panic disorders and social anxiety, there is no fear of a panic attack occurring or fear of humiliation or embarrassment, rather a fear of direct exposure to the phobia causes a panic-like reaction.
 With a specific phobia, the fear is always out of proportion to the real danger posed by the object or situation.
-Typically, the fear and avoidance are strong enough to interfere with a veteran’s normal routine, work and relationships.
+Typically, fear and avoidance are strong enough to interfere with a veteran’s normal routine activities, work efficiency, and social relationships.
 Agoraphobia is a common specific phobia that most veterans with an anxiety disorder encounter.
 Agoraphobia is the extreme or irrational fear of entering an open crowded place, of leaving one’s own home, or of being in a place from which escape is difficult.
+This can also make things difficult for the veteran and his family relations.
+There are also issues such as adjustment disorders that merit its own discussion.

 The VA uses a rating schedule that determines compensation for mental disorders called the general rating formula for mental disorders.
-This disability rating schedule for mental disorders ranges from 0, 10, 30, 50, 70 and 100 percent rating.
-These ratings are based upon severity and occupational impairment.
-It is important to note that all mental health conditions are evaluated using the same rating criteria.
+This disability rating schedule for mental disorders ranges from 0, 10, 30, 50, 70, and 100 percent rating.
+These VA ratings are based upon severity and occupational impairment.
+It is important to note that all mental health conditions are evaluated using the same rating criteria for service connection compensation.
 This means that a veteran can only be rated for mental health disability to avoid the VA’s rule against pyramiding.

-If you are a veteran or know of a veteran who is suffering from an anxiety disorder, the good news is that there are help and resources available.
+If you are a veteran or know of a veteran who is suffering from an anxiety disorder, the good news is that there are help and resources available to receive disability compensation.
 Click this link for a list of resources provided by the VA.